HOME • SEARCH • EMAIL • ABOUT

 - Most studies and available scientific evidence do not support most of the claims about Arnica's effectiveness.

 - Advice made not to apply to broken skin, broken skin, and wounds; also to avoid on mucous membranes.
-Do not use with a history of allergy to sunflowers, marigold, ragweed, and other members of the Asteracea family.
+Do not use with a history of allergy to sunflowers, marigold, ragweed, and other members of the Asteraceae family.
 Raw or pure arnica herb is considered unsafe by the FDA.
 (18)

 Herb-Drug Interactions / Caution